Exact Generalisation Error Exposes Benchmarks Skew Graph Neural Networks Success (or Failure)

 \begin{definition}[\textbf{Spectral View of Graph Attention Networks and Specformer}] GAT and Specformer can be interpreted as a spectral filter with a trainable frequency response $g$.
 GAT apply $g$ to individual eigenvalues $\lambda_i$ of the graph Laplacian, leading to the generalisation error defined as \(\displaystyle R_{\text{GAT}} = \inf_{\substack{g: \lambda \mapsto \tilde{\lambda}}} R_{H}. \) Specformer, in contrast, applies a set-to-set function $g$ to the entire spectrum $\Lambda$, transforming it to $\tilde{\Lambda} = g(\Lambda)$, leading to the generalisation error defined as \( \displaystyle R_{\text{SF}} = \inf_{\substack{ g: \Lambda \mapsto \tilde{\Lambda}}} R_{H}. \) \textit{We consider an idealised version of GAT and Specformer, where the infimum is taken over \(R_H\).} \end{definition}

-Like traditional polynomial-based spectral GNNs \citep{DBLP:conf/aaai/LuY0LYGLYC24}, GAT also aggregates information from immediate neighbours and faces a limitation when dealing with repeated eigenvalues \citep{DBLP:conf/iclr/BoSWL23}.
-GAT applies the same filtering to all eigenvectors associated with a repeated eigenvalue, potentially losing some structural information, which can be formalised using our framework as shown in the following corollary to Theorem \ref{thm:aniso} (proof in Appendix~\ref{Ap:gat_specformer}): \begin{corollary}[ \textbf{Generalisation Error between GAT and Specformer}] Consider the generalisation error in Theorem~\ref{thm:aniso}.
-Let \( C = \left\{ \mathcal{I} \subseteq [d] \,|\, |\mathcal{I}| \geq 2,\ \lambda_i^\star = \lambda_j^\star \text{ and } \mathbb{E}\langle \theta^\star, \phi_i \rangle \neq \mathbb{E}\langle \theta^\star, \phi_j \rangle \forall i, j \in \mathcal{I} \right\} \) be the collection of index sets of repeated eigenvalues in \(X\) with different alignment of \(\theta^\star\).
-Then, the difference in generalisation errors between GAT and Specformer is given by
+Like traditional polynomial-based spectral GNNs \citep{DBLP:conf/aaai/LuY0LYGLYC24}, GAT aggregates information from immediate neighbours and faces a limitation when dealing with repeated eigenvalues \citep{DBLP:conf/iclr/BoSWL23}.
+GAT applies the same filtering to all eigenvectors associated with a repeated eigenvalue, potentially losing some structural information, which can be formalised using our framework as shown in the following corollary to Theorem \ref{thm:aniso} (proof in Appendix \ref{Ap:gat_specformer}): \begin{corollary}[ \textbf{Generalisation Error between GAT and Specformer}] Consider the generalisation error in Theorem~\ref{thm:aniso}.
+Let \( C = \left\{